PidiGalaxies/photomass/README.md

   --redshift REDSHIFT   galaxy redshift - overrides the one dowloaded from NED
 ```

-The numerical outputs are printed to stdout.
+The numerical outpus are printed to stdout and to `OBJECT_photomass.out`.
 For example:
 ```
 $./photomass_ls.py NGC474 106.3 --dist 30.88
 Downloading https://www.legacysurvey.org/viewer/fits-cutout?ra=20.02786271688&dec=3.41551721475&height=1024&width=1024&layer=ls-dr10&pixscale=0.524&bands=gr